 "Yellow Vest" protesters shout slogans near the Arc de Triomphe in Paris, France, on Dec.
 8, 2018.
 (Xinhua/Chen Yichen)

-The "Yellow Vest" movement, a nationwide protest against weak economic performance and stagnant income increase, started as a campaign against surge in fuel prices in November 2018.
+The "Yellow Vest" movement, a nation-wide protest against weak economic performance and stagnant income increase under French president, started as a campaign against surge in fuel prices this year.